lucasmpcastello/.github/profile/README.md

 # Abstracts of all talks      ⭣⭣⭣ add yours below ⭣⭣⭣

+## November 3 -- [**Misha Skopenkov**](https://users.mccme.ru/mskopenkov): [Feynman checkers](https://en.wikipedia.org/wiki/Feynman_checkerboard) as an intro to 2-dimensional [lattice QED](https://en.wikipedia.org/wiki/Lattice_field_theory)

+## September 29 -- **Sergey Galkin** -- Logarithmic volume forms and special birational transformations, part II

+In the second talk of the series I explained a procedure of tropicalizations of rational maps preserving logarithmic volume form.

+## September 22 -- **Bruno Suassuna** -- Math of n bosonic modes

+I would introduce these things and show some formal computations of exponentials of not so trivial Hamiltonians.
+Would be based on what I learned working in my first physics paper.

 ## September 15 -- **Arthur Fidalgo** -- [Combinatorial species](https://en.wikipedia.org/wiki/Combinatorial_species): species of structures under the view of enumerative combinatorics